Skip to main content

 Wentworth has a long history of success in the fields of Architecture and Construction Management and this program incorporates the best from both areas.

 Students begin their first year immersed in the Architectural Studio gaining Design Thinking experiences including design methodology, representation, and communication skills.
-In the second year, students continue with design and focus on means and methods, construction and building systems.
+In the second year, students in architecture studio and add coursework in pragmatic construction means, methods, and building systems coordination.
 In the third year, students apply their design skills to construction management and engineering.
-And finally in their fourth year, students may expand their degree with electives or optional concentrations in Construction Management or Energy and Sustainability.
+And finally in their fourth year, students expand their degree with electives or optional concentrations in Construction Management or Energy and Sustainability.

 The following minors are also available to Building Sciences students with no additional credits beyond the major: